PatrickLeal/projeto_baldursgate_vendor_sales/README.md

 atributo | significado
 ---------|-------------
-customer-id| ID do cliente
+customer_id| ID do cliente
 name| nome do cliente
 sex| sexo do cliente
 race| raça do cliente
 age| idade do cliente
 class| classe do cliente
-* Nota1: O range de idade varia de acordo com a raça, com algumas podendo chegar a viver por séculos.
+* Nota 1: O range de idade varia de acordo com a raça, com algumas podendo chegar a viver por séculos.

 Tabela ***all_products***:
 atributo | significado